mschumacher-cf/cloudflare-docs/content/waf/tools/security-level.md

 {{<heading-pill style="deprecated">}}Security Level{{</heading-pill>}}

 {{<Aside type="warning" header="Deprecation notice">}}
 Security Level and threat score are deprecated.
-The **Security Level** setting will be removed from the Cloudflare dashboard on 2024-07-01, and will be replaced with a toggle for [I'm Under Attack mode](/fundamentals/reference/under-attack-mode/).
+Cloudflare will remove the **Security Level** setting from the dashboard on 2024-07-01, replacing it with a toggle for [I'm Under Attack mode](/fundamentals/reference/under-attack-mode/).

-For Cloudflare API and Terraform users, the following configurations will stop working after 2024-09-30:
+For Cloudflare API and Terraform users, these configurations will stop working after 2024-09-30:
-- Configuring the security level to a value other than `off` and `under_attack`.
+- Setting the security level to any value except `off` and `under_attack`.
 - Creating/editing any rules using the `cf.threat_score` field in their expressions.
 {{</Aside>}}